Archaic — Branding

 A poster series that reflects on simplicity

-"Simplicity is the key to good design" is a quote by designer Raymond Loewy.
-The goal of this project was to create posters interpreting the quote in different ways — each poster had different limitations.
+“Simplicity is the key to good design” is a quote by designer Raymond Loewy.
+The goal of this project was to create posters interpreting the quote in different ways, and each poster had different limitations.
 One poster had no limitations, it could use type and imagery.
 Another poster could only use typography.
 And the final poster had to use physical mediums.

 Moodboard